-■ Selecting category (only when connecting iPod®)
+Selecting category (only when connecting iPod[®])

-When the "LIST" button is pressed for less than 1.5 seconds, the iPod[®] menu is displayed.
+When the usr button is pressed briefly, the iPod[®] menu is displayed.

 Each time you turn the "TUNE/TRACK/ CH" dial clockwise, the displayed category changes in the following sequence.
 Each time you turn the "TUNE/TRACK/CH" dial counterclockwise, the displayed category changes in the opposite sequence.